Skytanking

 Skytanking provides aviation fuelling services including into-plane fuelling, aviation fuel storage and hydrant management, investment in aviation fuel facilities at airports and engineering.
-Founded in 1998, the company is a subsidiary of Marquard & Bahls and is headquartered in Hamburg, Germany.
+Founded in 1998, the company is a subsidiary of Prime Flight Aviation Services and is headquartered in Hamburg, Germany.
 It handles 23.2 million cbm of aviation fuel per year, refuels 2 million aircraft, and has operations at 83 airports in 14 countries in Europe, Asia, Africa and North America (as of: November 2019).
 Skytanking employed around 1,890 people in 2018.

 Customers and services

 Skytanking's customers include airlines, airports, and oil companies.
 The company provides into-plane fuelling services, and specializes in funding, building and operating all parts of the on-airport jet fuel supply chain.
 The company finances, builds and operates airport storage and hydrants on a build, own, operate (BOO) or a build, own, operate, transfer (BOOT) basis.
 Examples include Bangalore, India, and Stuttgart, Germany.